Cláudio Winck: Verona (loan)

 On 21 July 2015, Winck completed a loan move to Italian Serie A side Hellas Verona.
 He made his debut for the club on 2 December, replacing Luca Checchin and scoring winner in a 1–0 victory over Pavia for the season's Coppa Italia.

 Winck returned to Brazil in March 2016, with his loan spell being ended early by agreement between the two clubs.
 He failed to feature in any Serie A matches and in total made two cup appearances for Verona during his loan.

 Chapecoense (loan)

 On 18 March 2016, immediately after returning from Italy, Winck was loaned to Chapecoense until December.
 He made his debut for the club on 24 April, starting and scoring his team's first in a 2–3 Campeonato Catarinense away loss against Criciúma.

 Winck did not board LaMia Airlines Flight 2933 for the 2016 Copa Sudamericana Finals, which crashed and killed 19 of his teammates.

 Marítimo

 On 14 September 2020, Winck signed a tree-year contract with Marítimo.

+Kasımpaşa

+On July 19, 2023, he signed with Süper Lig club Kasımpaşa.